project-origin/wallet/doc/db_schema.md

 erDiagram

     Wallet {
-        uuid WalletId PK "Unique id of a wallet" text Owner "Identifies the owner, is the same as subject from the JWT" bytea PrivateKey "The private key of the owner/wallet" }
+        uuid Id PK "Unique id of a wallet" text Owner "Identifies the owner, is the same as subject from the JWT" bytea PrivateKey "The private key of the owner/wallet" }